h7b/h7b-obsidian-public/docs/pages/dendron/Migrate notes out of Dendron into Obsidian.md

         - convert mermaid block code into html block code
     - there's also a [python script](https://forum.obsidian.md/t/any-plugin-to-import-dendron-vault-into-obsidian/47060/2) to convert only filename, and don't touch the yaml data, or convert the Dendron syntax.
 But I did not use
     - I have to manually edit multiple links from Dendron style into Obsidian
-    - I removed the [[./image#Resize image and display|css tag to resize image to 300px supported by Dendron]], since Obsidian use a different syntax
+    - I removed the [[./How to customize image in Dendron#Resize image and display|css tag to resize image to 300px supported by Dendron]], since Obsidian use a different syntax

 ## In Obsidian